-Initiation.
+2.2.1 Initiation.

-Consideration of the possible discontinuance of an academic program may be initiated at any time by the faculty or a duly appointed faculty committee of that program; the faculty or an appropriate committee of the center, institute, school, department, college, or other academic unit of that program; the Graduate Council; the appropriate department head, academic dean or vice president for extension and agriculture, or, where appropriate, chancellor or regional campus dean; or by the provost or president of the university.
-If a program discontinuance may result in the termination of faculty, the person or group initiating the consideration of discontinuance shall prepare, and submit to the provost, a memorandum which (a) clearly identifies the program; (b) states explicit criteria by which faculty are identified with the program, (c) states the reasons, with respect to the university’s mission and goals, for recommending discontinuance; (d) assesses the probable consequences for faculty, related programs, and the university in general; and (e) suggests a timetable for accomplishing discontinuance.
+Consideration of the possible discontinuance of an academic program may be initiated at any time by the faculty or a duly appointed faculty committee of that program; the faculty or an appropriate committee of the center, institute, school, department, college, or other academic unit of that program; the Graduate Council; the appropriate department head, dean or the vice president for extension; or by the provost or president of the university.
+If a program discontinuance may result in the termination of faculty, the person or group initiating the consideration of discontinuance will prepare, and submit to the provost, a memorandum which (a) clearly identifies the program; (b) states explicit criteria by which faculty are identified with the program, (c) states the reasons, with respect to the university’s mission and goals, for recommending discontinuance; (d) assesses the probable consequences for faculty, related programs, and the university in general; and (e) suggests a timetable for accomplishing discontinuance.

-Distribution.
+2.2.2 Distribution.

-The provost shall distribute copies of the memorandum, embodying an initial or an amended proposal for program discontinuance, to (a) the faculty members and faculty committee most directly involved in the academic program proposed for discontinuance; (b) the appropriate department head, academic dean or vice president for extension and agriculture, and, where appropriate, chancellor or regional campus dean; (c) relevant departments and colleges; (d) relevant college committees or councils; (e) the Educational Policies Committee; (f) the Budget and Faculty Welfare Committee; and (g) the relevant student college senators.
+The provost will distribute copies of the memorandum, embodying an initial or an amended proposal for program discontinuance, to (a) the faculty members and faculty committee most directly involved in the academic program proposed for discontinuance; (b) the appropriate department head, dean or the vice president for extension, and, where appropriate, the vice president for statewide campuses ; (c) relevant departments and colleges; (d) relevant college committees or councils; (e) the Educational Policies Committee; (f) the Budget and Faculty Welfare Committee; and (g) the relevant student college senators.

-Consultation.
+2.2.3 Consultation.

-The groups above shall forward comments and recommendations to the appropriate academic dean, or to the vice president for extension and agriculture, and, where appropriate, the chancellor or regional campus dean.
-He/she shall forward the comments and a recommendation to the provost, and, where appropriate, to the Graduate Council; the Graduate Council may review this material and make a recommendation to the provost.
-After receiving and considering the recommendations and comments, the provost shall submit the proposal, the comments, and a recommendation to the Educational Policies Committee.
-The Educational Policies Committee’s recommendation shall be subject to review and debate by the Faculty Senate [Policy 402.12.6(1)].
-All comments, recommendations, and supporting material shall be available to faculty senators for their perusal.
+The groups above will forward comments and recommendations to the appropriate dean or to the vice president for extension,.
+The appropriate dean or the vice president for extension will forward the comments and a recommendation to the provost, and, where appropriate, to the Graduate Council; the Graduate Council may review this material and make a recommendation to the provost.
+After receiving and considering the recommendations and comments, the provost will submit the proposal, the comments, and a recommendation to the Educational Policies Committee.
+The Educational Policies Committee’s recommendation will be subject to review and debate by the Faculty Senate (Policy 402.12.6.1.
+Duties).
+All comments, recommendations, and supporting material will be available to faculty senators for their perusal.

-Final recommendation.
+2.2.4 Final recommendation.

-The Faculty Senate’s recommendations shall be forwarded to the president for consideration.
-The president shall submit a final recommendation in writing to the Board of Trustees and the Board of Regents and shall attach the written comments and recommendations of the Faculty Senate.
+The Faculty Senate’s recommendations will be forwarded to the president for consideration.
+The president will submit a final recommendation in writing to the Board of Trustees and the Utah Board of Higher Education and will attach the written comments and recommendations of the Faculty Senate.

 Terminations; Reductions in Status